 Two teams of two persons are working outside in tandem on the assembly table to insert loop cords into the mainline.
 There is no problem having the music on and chatting away on a nice day.
-Most importantly, this land based work can also be completed with women or students on the team.
+Most importantly, this land based work can also be completed with team.